mcrute/mcrute/README.md

 I [self-host my code](https://code.crute.us).
 What you will find here is a tiny subset of my work.
 There are a few write-only mirrors, some collaborations, and a bunch of archives of old but possibly interesting projects.

-My pinned projects are actively maintained.
+Any projects that are not archived are still actively maintained, even if there are few commits to them recently.
+A lot of the software here is stable or doesn't need to change all that often.
+Contributions are always welcomed; if you're using this software feel free to get in touch with me.

-**Last Updated:** 2022-12-06
+**Last Updated:** 2025-08-04